 The scene where Brody’s son Sean mimics his father’s movements at the dinner table was based on a real thing that happened between Scheider and child actor Jay Mello in between takes.
 Spielberg loved the off-the-cuff moment so much that he re-staged it and put it in the movie.

 Another iconic moment was also a spontaneous one: Brody’s famous “You’re gonna need a bigger boat” line was entirely improvised by Scheider on the day of shooting—and based on an inside joke within the production.

 Quint’s U.S.S.
 Indianapolis speech wasn’t in the novel, and the backstory of Quint being a sailor on the ship first appeared in an uncredited rewrite of the script by playwright Howard Sackler.
-Later, writer-director (and Spielberg’s friend) John Milius expanded the characteristic into a multi-page monologue, which was then whittled down and spruced up by actor Robert Shaw (himself a playwright) on the day of shooting.
+Later, writer-director (and Spielberg’s friend) John Milius expanded the detail into a multi-page monologue, which was then whittled down and spruced up by Shaw (himself a playwright) on the day of shooting.